 - I. Occupational therapy records for each patient shall include: - 1.
 Current written plan of care; - 2.
 Statement of treatment objectives; - 3.
 Statement of patient's short-term and long-term rehabilitation potential; - 4.
 Justification of any continued rehabilitation care; and - 5.
-Documentation of the patient's condition and response to treatments. - J. Clinically relevant educational programs shall be conducted at regularly scheduled intervals with no less than 12 per year.
-There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - K. All occupational therapy personnel shall maintain competency in life support measures. - L. There shall be an ongoing QA/PI program. - M. Contracted occupational therapy services shall be under current agreement and the contractor shall fulfill all requirements of this section.
+Documentation of the patient's condition and response to treatments. - J. Clinically relevant educational programs shall be conducted on a regularly scheduled basis at not less than 12 per year.
+There shall be evidence of program dates, attendance, and subject matter. - K. All occupational therapy personnel shall maintain competency in life support measures. - L. There shall be an ongoing QA/PI program. - M. Contracted occupational therapy services shall be under current agreement and the contractor shall fulfill all requirements of this Section.